 - Calculated based on the Act on Rational Use of Energy in order to show the Common Energy and Environmental Protection Targets of Sumitomo Chemical Group.

-- The figures are indexed to CO2 emissions from energy use (tonnes) at production bases per production volume (tonnes).
+- The figures are indexed to CO2 emissions from energy use (tons) at production bases per production volume (tons).

 - Values in parentheses are unit figures based on Sumitomo Chemical’s results.